gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/arch/riscv/ftdi-jtag-drivers.md

 Error: unable to open ftdi device with vid 0403, pid 6010, description 'Dual RS232-HS', serial '*' at bus location '*'
 ```

-The workaround it to disable all personalities of the AppleUSBFTDI kernel module and to enable only the one related to the PID 0x6010, the second interface (`AppleUSBEFTDI-6010-1`):
+The workaround it to disable all personalities of the AppleUSBFTDI kernel module and to enable only the one related to PID 0x6010, the second interface (`AppleUSBEFTDI-6010-1`):

 ```bash
 $ sudo kextunload -verbose -bundle-id com.apple.driver.AppleUSBFTDI -personalities-only